 As you already know, the keto diet is about severely limiting carbohydrates and consuming enough fat as your main energy source.
 The carbohydrates you need to consume on a ketogenic diet are vegetables.
 Most of these vegetables should be green, but some exceptions are allowed.
 What about carrots?
 Is it suitable for the keto diet?
 How many carbohydrates are in it?

 In short, you can consume limited amounts of carrots after keto-adaptation.
 It is better to use it as an additional flavor and aroma to the main course, not the star of your dish.
 To balance the carbohydrates in carrots, add healthy fats such as olive oil or coconut oil.

 How many carbs do carrots have?
 Are they useful for diet nutrition?
 In this article, I’ll tell you the whole truth about carrots on keto and help you decide if you should eat them on a low-carb, high-fat diet.
 Let’s figure it out together!

 Nutrients in Carrots

 Carrots almost do not contain proteins and fats.
 They are 80-90% water, and the rest is fiber and some carbohydrates.
 What about carbs in carrots?
-Depending on the type, carrots can contain from 8.7 to 11.8 carbohydrates per 100 grams.
+Carrots can contain from 8.7 to 11.8 carbohydrates per 100 grams depending on the type.
 The number of net carbs is 5.5-7.2.
 As you can see, with a daily restriction of 20 carbs, this will be too much.
 However, you can consume some carrots to add variety to your diet.
 Just be sure to watch your daily carb intake and stay in ketosis.

 Carrots contain many vitamins and elements that will complement your diet and give you health benefits.
 Let’s take a closer look at them.